davidralphlewis/binaryephemera/_notes/Now.md

 ## Reading

 - *Sir Gawain and The Green Knight* - Simon Armitage
-- *The Sunken Land Begins to Rise Again* - M. John Harrison
+- *This Book is Full of Spiders* - David Wong

 Here's everything I've read this year- [[books-read-2025]]